miguelcoria94/JustStocks/projectnotes/projectnotes.md

 4. Cd into the frontend folder and "npm install" all your dependencies:
 - `js-cookie` - a simple, lightweight JS api for handling cookies
-- `react-redux` - Official React bindings for REdux
+- `react-redux` - Official React bindings for Redux
 - `react-router-dom` - routing for React
 - `redux` - Redux
 - `redux-thunk` - add Redux thunk, thunk middlerware for redux